-For many Americans, the backyard deck is a favorite recreational area to get together with family and friends for barbecues and other social gatherings.
+For many Americans, the backyard deck is a favorite recreational area to get together with family.

 Let’s explore some of the culprits that might be making your deck unsafe and what you can do to address these potential issues.

 Dangerous Backyard Decks Are More Common Than You Think

 Injuries due to collapsing or unsound decks often occur because a deck is either built in a way that violates current housing codes or has deteriorated over time.

 If your deck was built before 1980, it’s likely that it was made with wood that wasn’t properly treated to prevent termite infestation.
 Aside from this, the average lifespan of a deck is around 15 years.
 If your home has a backyard deck that was built 30 or 40 years ago, make sure to have it inspected by a professional to identify and fix any hazards.

 If you’re planning on spending time and dining out on your deck with family and friends, it’s especially important to make sure it is in top shape ahead of time.
 It’s never a good idea to test the limits of an old deck and put your loved ones at risk.

 How to Inspect Your Backyard Deck for Wood Damage